joshprice/www.ruby-lang.org/en/community/conferences/index.md

   including Armin Roehrl and Michael Neumann, EuRuKo emerged as the second annual Ruby event, starting two years after RubyConf.

+[RubyConf Australia][18]
+: The first Australian Ruby Conference was held in Melbourne in 2013, the second will be held in Sydney 2014.
+RubyConfAU welcomes Rubyists from around the world to join in a celebration of the wonderful Ruby community.

 [Open Source Developer Conference][5]
 : This is an annual open source development conference that is held each year in Australia.
 While not specifically a Ruby conference, each year we do get a number of Ruby papers and we are always interested in more Ruby content.

 ### Regional Ruby Conferences